 Synchronization

 One's walk defines one's tango.
-The following video, dedicated to Andrea Misse, a brilliant tango star died too young in a car accident in 2012, is a good example.
+The following video, dedicated to Andrea Misse, a brilliant tango dancer died too young in a car accident in 2012, is a good example.
 Please pay attention to Andrea's walk and see how it relates to her dance.
-Walk is not only a significant part of tango but also the foundation of the dance because other tango steps are but variations of walk.
+Walking is not only a significant part of tango but also the foundation of the dance because other tango steps are but variations of the walk.
 For a woman, elegant walk is a guaranteed eye catcher and proof of her ability.
 By learning to walk elegantly, your tango can be improved in more ways than you can imagine.
 (See Walk.)